MinaFoundation/Core-Grants/RFCs/rfc-0007-zkPassport.md

 Lastly, a passport isn't something that everyone has or is able to get, so this is unlikely to work as a universal solution for proving personhood.
 That said, it could be a useful "anchor", for decentralized social-graph based approaches, which I think could be promising future work.

 This could be done via passport-holders verifying non-passport-holders.
 One way this could work is requiring multiple passport-holders, say 3, to attest to the validity of a non-passport-holder, and limiting the number of times they can do this (if 3 passport-holders are required, and each passport-holder gets 3 verifications, this would mean each passport-holder could verify up to one non-passport-holder on average).

+Additionally, there are various social and privacy risks to enabling digital composable identity.
+Including a "context"-specific salt in nullifiers is mentioned above as one way to ensure users have choice over what to expose about their cross-context identity-specific operations.
+But other risks and mitigations should be considered as well with this new technology.

 ## Conclusion